jeffreysorgen/golf-club-sensors/EnablingBLE.md

 #

 #### Responding to a state change
-We're going to try to enable one aspect of the BLE functionality which will send
+We're going to try to enable one element of the BLE functionality which will send a notification only when the state changes.

-Getting the nRF Connect to respond to a state change coming from the Arduino:
-- When the state goes from 0 to 1, I want the phone's flashlight to turn on.
-When it goes from 1 to 0, should turn off.
-- More directly, state change into and out of Ready/Resting states.
-If `y < -.85` then turn on the flashlight on my phone!
-- Construct code that will send a change of state notification when it happens, which can then be held in the nRF Connect app until the next update.
+The code will send a change of state notification when it happens, which can then be held in the nRF Connect app until the next update.

-- This _pseudo code_ should transform into a function that updates the current readyState using incremental millis() or clock every 500ms.
-Then checks whether the state has changed, and if it did, it will send a Notify to BLE with `blenotify(notifyBit)`
+This **_pseudo code_** should transform into a function that updates the current readyState every half-second, using incremental millis() or clock every 500ms.
+In the loop it will check whether the state has changed, and if it did, it will send a Notify to BLE with `blenotify(notifyBit)`. _Going to need to learn to code a function now._

 ##### State change: (pseudo code)
 ```